JanssenProject/jans/docs/admin/fido/vendor-metadata.md

 ### 3. Skip metadata validation

 Metadata validation is recommended but not mandatory as per FIDO2 specifications.
-In FIDO2 we can disable this validation by setting the `skipValidateMdsInAttestationEnabled` parameter (default is false).
+In FIDO2 we can disable this validation by setting the `attestionMode` parameter (default is monitor).

 It should look something like this:

 ```
 "fido2Configuration": {
   ...,
-  "skipValidateMdsInAttestationEnabled": true,
+  "attestationMode": "disabled",
   ...
 }
 ```